2021 Calgary Stampeders season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2021 CFL draft took place on May 4, 2021.
 The Stampeders had six selections in the six-round snake draft and had the eighth pick in odd rounds and the second pick in even rounds.
 The team exchanged their sixth-round pick for a fifth-round pick as part of a three-player trade with the Toronto Argonauts.